RafailAndreou/Stock-visualization-Python/README.md

 # Stock Price Visualization Project

 ## Overview
 This project is a replica of a more complex program developed as part of a university project.
 Unfortunately, the original file was lost, and due to an oversight, it was not saved properly.
-The original project had more advanced features, including visual complexity, and utilized machine learning algorithms such as linear regression for stock price predictions.
+But I was lucky that at least I had a screenshot of an early version of the original project that I send to a friend.The original project had more advanced features, including visual complexity, and utilized machine learning algorithms such as linear regression for stock price predictions.
 This current version serves as a demo and will be updated to include more features in the future.

 ## Functionality
 The program allows users to visualize historical stock prices for selected companies.
 It fetches data from Yahoo Finance using the `yfinance` library and displays the closing prices in a matplotlib plot embedded within a tkinter window.
 Users can select a stock from a dropdown menu, choose start and end dates using calendar widgets, and click a button to generate the plot.